 From here to anywhere

-We believe every person should have a fair opportunity to fulfil their potential.
+We believe every person should have the chance to fulfil their potential.
 The journey starts here.
 How far you go is up to you.

 Apply for funding